A Man Asked For Venmos To Tap Dance Over His Downstairs "MAGA" Neighbors As A Joke But He's Now Raised Over $10,000

 Croisant only got one Venmo payment for $4 prior to his sign spreading on social media.
 Over the past few days, he's watched it grow exponentially.
 On Monday, he had nearly $6,400 in Venmo transactions from strangers on the internet.

-"Every two to three seconds I was getting Venmo-ed money.
+"Every two to three seconds, I was getting Venmo'd money.
 It didn’t slow down until Friday," said Croisant.
 "Today it’s picked up again, and donations are starting to get bigger.
 The biggest donation I’ve gotten is $50 a couple of times."

 "At that point, I thought I should probably do something good with the money.
 I’m going to donate it all to ACLU.
 (He told BuzzFeed News he'd provide receipts of his donation.)